 The "Artificial" is where the computing comes in.
 To simulate some aspects of the human brain, many of these AI algorithms have to perform millions, billions, or even more calculations in seconds.
 Years ago this was difficult because you had to go buy a large computer, or in the early days, have access to a super computer.
 The cloud has changed all of this.
 For companies that have invested in DevOps and the cloud, AI algorithms can now run across thousands or millions of compute nodes in seconds, or even milliseconds.
 This is why we're seeing such an explosion in AI, because we can now more easily and affordably scale.
 Cloud + AI = simulated human decision making.

 Still, the optimism and skepticism exists.
 There are thousands of algorithms that have been created by brilliant mathematician and computer scientists.
 AI is exciting, but complicated.
 I was talking with one of the CDO leaders at a top 5 global bank last week and he said this.
 "The difference across the AI space is in context.
 Vendors with AI products and deep subject matter expertise in something like legal entity data make it significantly easier to realize the benefits from AI."
 This makes great sense.
 To simulate human decison making, you want to simulate based upon true expertise.

 When you're finding yourself somewhat skeptical or overly optimistic, I would advise you to dive into the expertise.
-If the AI or cognitive software looks good and demonstrates well, and your potential vendor has deep knowledge and real expertise, I'd be optimistic.
+If the AI software looks good and demonstrates well, and your potential vendor has deep knowledge and real expertise, I'd be optimistic.